 The Assassins view the Templars as a bigger threat than any non-Templar-controlled organization.
 The former is a far greater threat than the latter, as the former is actively crushing human willpower and freedom of thought, whereas the latter is Tuesday, and the Ottomans were actually a very progressive society in a lot of respects.

-This was actually discussed in the story: one of the Multiplayer characters, the Sentinel (Vali cel Tradat) was actually a former Assassin from Wallachia that defected to the Templars in revenge for what he saw as betray by the Assassin Brotherhood since they were working with, instead of fighting against, the Ottoman oppressors.
+This was actually discussed in the story: one of the Multiplayer characters, the Sentinel (Vali cel Tradat) was actually a former Assassin from Wallachia that defected to the Templars in revenge for what he saw as betrayal by the Assassin Brotherhood since they were working with, instead of fighting against, the Ottoman oppressors.

 The Assassins have worked with otherwise unsavory sorts before.
 In the second game they were aligned with the Medicis, who shadow-ruled Florence, they worked with Caterina Sforza, who was a brutal ruler, and worked with a Barbarigo Doge in Venice who was utterly inept and corrupt.
 The Assassins working with the Ottomans to oppose the Templars is entirely in character for them.